 [00:44:47] David Crabill: How did you set this up so you can track people?
 I mean, what, what kind of software are you using or what product.

 For example, there is also an abandoned cart, email sequence.
-So if you reach checkout and then uh, you about the new card, there is an automatic email sequence that will remind you about this card.
-And you can also send newsletter from crabbier.
-Yeah, there is plenty of options inside format in email marketing.
+So if you reach checkout and then uh, you about the new cart, there is an automatic email sequence that will remind you about this card.
+And you can also send newsletter from Klaviyo.
+Yeah, there is plenty of options inside for email marketing.

-And, and then definitely your business I’m sure would not be where it is today, if it weren’t for you kind of putting this dedicated focus into building it online.
-But what would you say to someone who, you know, maybe, you know, again, me who doesn’t have an Anthony as a husband, like, what would you say to someone who is just trying to do this all on their own and they’re the ones making the product and marketing the product.
-What do you think is most important for them to focus on.
+And, and then definitely your business I’m sure would not be where it is today, if it weren’t for you kind of putting this dedicated focus into it online.
+But what would you say to someone who, you know, maybe, you know, a Yami who doesn’t have an Anthony as a husband, like, what would you say to someone who just trying to do this all on their own and they’re the ones making the product and marketing the product. do you think is most important for them to focus on.

 [00:46:34] Anthony Rosemond: That’s a, that’s a great question.
-Before pastries, I started as a kind of startup when I was back in Paris and that failed because I was alone doing this.
-So my, on the advice and always the same that I repeat is you have to team up, you know, find someone that’s focused as you are.
+Before pastries, I started another kind of startup when I was back in Paris and that failed because I was alone doing this.
+So my, only advice and always the same that I repeat is you have to team up, you know, find someone that’s focused as you are.
 And that has the skills that you don’t.

 you know, sometimes we find like I, I had a friend that just recently opened a restaurant in Australia and he confirmed that to me, that, you know, opening a restaurant is not only about having a good recipe or, you know, everyone’s telling me I do the best Columbo.